core-wg/senml-spec/draft-ietf-core-senml.md

   sensor without having to repeat its identifier on every measurement.

 Unit:
-: Units for a measurement value.
+: Unit for a measurement value.
 Optional.

 Value:
 : Value of the entry.
 Optional if a Sum value is present, otherwise